eliasdejong/viperlith/docs/HTML_STREAMING.md

 **Coming up: How CQRS combined with SQLite supercharges your database performance to new heights**

 Whatever your current interpretation is, you might need to re-calibrate your intuition about database performance.
 For starters: [SQLite can reach over a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html) and scales near-linearly with core count for read queries.
 The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batched transactions and **having only a single writer** (more on that later).
-All of these factors combine in a non-linear ways to achieve a level of performance that far exceeds most people's expectations.
+All of these factors combine in a non-linear ways to achieve a level of performance that exceeds most people's expectations.
 Most gains are achieved by placing the data close to where it is needed.

 To summarize, full-page rebuilds are faster than you think, provided your database and web server are also fast, which they should be.

-So that addresses the server-side, but what about the client?
+So that addresses the server side, but what about the client?

 ## The Magic Sauce: Idiomorph
-[Idiomorph](https://github.com/bigskysoftware/idiomorph) is a sophisticated DOM-morphing algorithm written in JavaScript, of which Datastar uses its own adapted implementation.
+[Idiomorph](https://github.com/bigskysoftware/idiomorph) is a sophisticated DOM-morphing algorithm in JavaScript, of which Datastar uses its own adapted implementation.
 This algorithm takes any fragment of HTML and *morphs* it into the local DOM, replacing or inserting content on the page.
 It is possible to target individual elements, or morph the entire page at once.
+The clever part, is that it only updates page elements if they actually changed.

 Practically, this means we no longer have to care about partial rendering or diffing for performance reasons.
-The server can send the **entire page** at once (known as a "fat morph"), and the algorithm on the client will only touch the real DOM where it needs to change.
-This allows us to render the whole page from a single function (`view = f(state)` aka `html = render(DB)`) on the backend, and simply re-render when the state (DB) changes.
+The server can send the **entire page** at once (known as a "fat morph") as a HTML string, and the algorithm on the client will only touch the real DOM where it needs to change.
+This allows us to render the whole page from a single function (`view = f(state)` aka `html = render(DB)`) on the backend, and simply re-render when the state (i.e. DB) changes.
 No manual diffing or VDOM required.